nephlm/gnosis2/docs/source/hero_creation/edges.md

 certain circumstances.

-* During a particular kind of challenge, if a Hero pays a Favor, an attribute, chosen when the Edge is bought, always has at least one level of advantage, even if there is no appropriate Boon.
+* During a particular kind of challenge, if a Hero pays a Favor, the Hero adds one level of advantage to each attribute, even if there is no appropriate Boon.
-* During a particular kind of challenge, if a Hero pays a Favor, an attribute, chosen when the Edge is bought, can't roll less than the level of advantage.
+* During a particular kind of challenge, if a Hero pays a Favor, an attribute, chosen when the Edge is bought, can't roll less than 2x the level of advantage.
-* During a particular kind of challege, if the Hero rolls a failure on their Attribute Roll, they may spend a Favor and add a level of advantage to all their attributes.
+* During a particular kind of challenge, if the Hero rolls a failure or worse on their Attribute Roll, they may spend a Favor and add a level of advantage to all their attributes.
-Each subsequent roll they fail they add an additional level of success to each attribute until they succeed, or choose not to engage with the challenge.
+Each subsequent roll they fail, they add an additional level of {{advantage}} to each attribute until they succeed, or choose not to engage with the challenge.
 If the Hero chooses not to engage, or succeeds at an attribute roll, their advantage levels return to normal.